DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Rift
 "Tear through reality itself."
-- Warp one tile adjacent to your Spell Pointer.
+- Channel 1 Void Mana.

 Cost:
-- 3 Generic Mana
+- 2 Generic Mana

 ### Dark Heal
 "The shadows offer solace, but at a price.
 Their whispers linger long after the wounds fade."